-The new Panerai Luminor Composite 1950 3 Days (PAM 375) hand-wound watch was among the new timekeepers presented by the legendary Italian brand during the SIHH 2011 event.
-Featuring gorgeous ceramic case in a color of dark chocolate, the timekeeper still features the same trademark exterior that doesn’t bring anything new in terms of industrial design.
+The hand-wound Luminor Composite 1950 3 Days (PAM 375) was among the new timekeepers presented by Panerai during the SIHH 2011 event.
+Featuring gorgeous ceramic case in a color of dark chocolate, the PAM 375 still features the same trademark exterior that doesn’t bring anything new in terms of industrial design.

 Being a freelancer for most of my life, I feel pity for professional copywriters.
 No, really!
-Every day they confront a task of writing positive “reviews” about things they don’t really care about.
+Every day they confront the task of writing positive “reviews” about things they don’t care about.

 The task gets even more difficult when you get a bunch of specs and a stack of photos and all you see is the same product with some minor differences here and there.
 Yes, the repetitiveness factor clearly doesn’t help when you have to write ten press releases using a lot of superlatives and effectively becoming a well-paid barker of the XXI century.

-Well, sometimes I feel their pain, too, when it comes to timepieces created by Panerai.
+Well, sometimes I feel their pain, too, when it comes to timepieces created by brands like Panerai.

-Sometimes I have to use the search field on my own blog to check whether I have already reviewed this watch or that and now have to visit a doctor with an early case of dementia, or is it really a “new” watch that limits its only difference from the older one to the size of the case or some other minor detail that you can’t even grasp with a naked eye.
+Sometimes I have to use the search field on my own blog to check whether I have already reviewed this particular model or that and now have to visit a doctor with an early case of dementia, or is it really a “new” watch that limits its only difference from the older one to the size of the case or some other minor detail that you can’t even grasp with a naked eye.

 If you take a quick look at the PAM 375, you can always tell that this is a Panerai.
-The problem is that you will have to look really hard in order to tell which Panerai is that.
+The problem is that you will have to look hard in order to tell which Panerai is that.

 Presented in a gargantuan 47 mm case made of matte brown ceramic, the watch is animated by the in-house Panerai P.3000/1 hand-wound movement.